How to Clean A Credit Card Machine.

 If after each customer cleaning isn’t practical, here are some hacks for you to consider:

 · Keep your credit card terminals out of the customer’s reach.
-When customer choose to pay by card encourage them to use a contactless card for payment while an employee holds the terminal.
+When a customer chooses to pay by card, encourage them to use a contactless card for payment while an employee holds the terminal.

-· Have card reader dedicated for lower dollar amount payments.
-Use contactless or NFC for higher amounts via Apple Pay or Google Pay which do not have strict transaction limits.
+· Have a card reader dedicated to lower dollar amount payments.
+Use contactless or NFC for higher amounts via Apple Pay or Google Pay, which do not have strict transaction limits.
 If you’ve installed a mobile wallet limit on the terminal, consider removing it

 · For customers who can’t pay via contactless, hand the terminal to the customer for a dip and swipe payments and sanitize the terminal before its next use.